nodecg/nodecg/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+**Before creating your pull request:**
+1. Ensure your code matches our existing style using our provided [EditorConfig](http://editorconfig.org/) options
+2. Ensure the existing tests pass, or are updated appropriately, with `npm test`
+3. For new features, you should add new tests

 ### License
 NodeCG is provided under the MIT license, which is available to read in the [LICENSE][] file.
 [license]: LICENSE